aslahy/brick-breaker/readme.txt

-# Block Breaker Game
+# Brick Breaker Game

-Block Breaker is a classic arcade-style game developed using the Pygame library.
+Brick Breaker is a classic arcade-style game developed using the Pygame library.
 The objective of the game is to control a paddle to bounce a ball and break bricks in the play area.

 ## Features